Neuroscience

 Breadth Requirements: Natural Sciences

-Note: Priority will be given to students enrolled in the Specialist/Specialist Co-op program in Neuroscience (Stage 2, all streams) and the Major program in Neuroscience.
+Note: Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Neuroscience (all Stage 2 streams) and students enrolled in the Major/Major Co-op programs in Neuroscience.
+Students in the Specialist/Specialist Co-op programs in Neuroscience - Stage 1 will be admitted as space permits.

 NROC63H3 - Behavioural Neuroscience Laboratory